poipiii/CS-Notes/content/Programming/Datatype.md

 ## Struct
 ---
-- Allows us to group a set of data to form our own [[Datatype]].
+- Allows us to group a set of types to form our own [[Datatype]].
 Refer to [Struct in GO](https://youtu.be/8uiZC0l4Ajw?si=UpYAqgfaw9H8BMxE&t=1867) to see how struct is implemented and used in Go
+-  In java it is called a composite data type
+-  in typescript it is called interfaces

 ## Rust Datatype